 Age, gender, and busiest times of those on Facebook around your business are shown on the ‘Local Insights’ page.
 You’ll be able to better target your audience expertly with demographics like these.

-You’ll have the possibility to understand and cater to the needs of your potential customers.
+You’ll have the possibility to understand and cater to the needs of potential customers.
 Take this insight for example:

 Utilizing Google for Local Marketing